specter327/termux-api-stc/README.md

 57
 ```

-The pinned identifier is a **package tree SHA**, not a claim that it is the repository commit SHA.
+The identifier above is a **package tree SHA**.

+It is not described as the repository commit SHA.

 ---